 4 green onions, sliced (green parts only for low-FODMAP/low-fructose)

 1/2 cup heavy cream (use 1/2 cup lactose-free milk whisked with 1 tablespoon gluten-free flour for low-FODMAP)

 2 tablespoons unsalted butter, cut into small pieces

 - Heat oven to 350 degrees F. Lightly grease a 9" x 9" baking pan or casserole dish.

-- Spread half of the diced potatoes in bottom of pan.
+- Spread half of the diced potatoes in bottom of pan (see note below on parboiling the potatoes*).
 Place the diced chicken breasts evenly on top.
 Season chicken with 1/4 teaspoon each salt and pepper.
 Sprinkle with half the bacon crumbles, 1/2 cup of the cheese, and half the green onions.

 - Spread the remaining diced potatoes on top, followed by the remaining bacon, another 1/2 cup cheese, remaining green onions and another 1/4 teaspoon each salt and pepper.
-Pour heavy cream over top of casserole and then dot with the butter.
+Pour heavy cream (or lactose-free milk and flour mixture) over top of casserole and then dot with the butter.
 Cover with aluminum foil and bake in the preheated oven for 1 hour.
 Uncover and bake another 30 minutes.
 In the last few minutes of baking, sprinkle with the remaining 1/2 cup cheddar cheese and bake until melted.
 Serve.

 * Several comments have mentioned that the potatoes do not cook completely during baking of this casserole.
 If this is a concern for you, I recommend following these directions from wikiHow: How to Parboil Potatoes.
 Parboil the potatoes before placing in the casserole dish.
 This will ensure the potatoes cook completely!